intelie/gitbook-drilling/collector/protocols/modbus.md

 6 - Supervising systems

-ModBus protocol is able of receiving data from any industrial equipment devices that uses TCP and Serial connections.
+**ModBus** protocol is able of receiving data from any industrial equipment devices that uses TCP and Serial (RS-232 or RS-485) connections.

 ## Modbus data